-- You must use your editorial license to rewrite the program descriptions and program titles as you see fit so that they are grammatically correct and clear. - Be sure to remind members to include accurate information in the AI Profile.
+- You must use your editorial license to rewrite the program descriptions and program titles as you see fit so that they are grammatically correct and clear. - Be sure to remind members to include accurate information in their online submission site profile.
 This is how names and affiliations will appear in the program.

 Reviewers for your Group: In the online system, you will be able to assign reviewers.
-We should be able to pull this information from the online system, but if not, Debbie Ford will ask you for these names so that they can be acknowledged for their service in the program.
+We should be able to pull this information from the online system, but if not, Ahmet Atay will ask you for these names so that they can be acknowledged for their service in the program.